We Deliver Excellence Through Agile-Scrum

 Guiding Success with User Story Mapping

-At Crystalloids, we work with the Scrum methodology which we believe is the best way to deliver working software to our stakeholders.
-The knowledge and expertise within Crystalloids and the transparency and control as a result of the SCRUM Agile principles contribute massively to the data strategy of our customers such as FD Media Group.
+At Crystalloids, we use the Scrum methodology, which we believe is the best way to deliver working software to our stakeholders.
+The knowledge and expertise within Crystalloids and the transparency and control resulting from the SCRUM Agile principles contribute massively to our customers' data strategies.

 To avoid losing the overview of the bigger, long-term projects involving hundreds of user stories, we added a new element to the Scrum process: the user story map.